Skip to content

 a function that is one if the if the input is more than a threshold scalar/vector/matrix

-Further details and examples
+Details and examples

 Use a switching function to determine how many of the input variables are more than a certain cutoff.

-In this equation s(r) is one of the switching functions described in the documentation for the action LESS_THAN.
-The output value w is thus a number between 0 and 1 that tells you if the input value is greater than some cutoff.
-Furthermore, the value of w smoothly from zero to one as the input value r crosses the threshold of interest so any function of this value is differentiable.
+In this equation is one of the switching functions described in the documentation for the action LESS_THAN.
+The output value is thus a number between 0 and 1 that tells you if the input value is greater than some cutoff.
+Furthermore, the value of smoothly from zero to one as the input value crosses the threshold of interest so any function of this value is differentiable.

 The following example, shows how we can apply the function above on the instantaneous value of the distance between atom 1 and 2.
 The MORE_THAN action here is used to determine whether the input distance is greater than 0.2 nm.